Writing Scholarship Application Essays

-- We strongly recommend applicants review the UAA Scholarship Essay Scoring Rubric document in order to help you understand what standard will be used to measure the clarity of profile question responses.
+- We strongly recommend applicants attend one of our UAA Scholarship Workshops, as we will be discussing the various scoring rubrics review committees across campus use to select recipients.
+Handouts will be provided in order to help you understand what standard may be used to measure the clarity of profile question responses.

 - Use a word processing program to write and save essays in the event technology issues occur while you are typing.
 Each essay is limited to 2000 characters (including spaces).

 - Answer profile questions in essay form and limit the use of special characters and/or providing numbered/bulleted lists of information.

 Sign into the UA Scholarship Portal, where you will complete one (1) general application for all University of Alaska campuses.
 There are demographic questions and three, short-answer "Profile Questions."
 An asterisk "*" a required question but all questions on the application are important and used to match applicants with scholarships.
 We recommend you do not leave any answers blank.
 Your profile responses (or "essays") will be reviewed by scholarship committees to find eligible recipients, and each entry is limited to 500 words.